 An ATD of platelets is obtained from a single donor by apheresis.

-Apheresis, from the Greek word for “to take away”, is the process of taking whole blood from a donor or patient and dividing it into its component parts namely, plasma, red cells, platelets and white blood cells.
+Apheresis, from the Greek word for ‘to take away’, is the process of taking whole blood from a donor or patient and dividing it into its component parts, namely, plasma, red cells, platelets, and white blood cells.
 This can be automated by way of an apheresis machine, which often uses a centrifuge to accomplish the separation.
-Once the blood is separated, the desired component or components may be just removed, in the case of a donor, or removed and replaced in the case of a patient.
-With patients, the removed component may also be replaced with donor blood, plasma or blood substitutes such as 5% Albumin or normal saline and then returned to the patient.
+Once the blood is separated, the desired component or components may be lust removed, in the case of a donor, or removed and replaced in the case of a patient.
+With patients, the removed component may also be replaced with donor blood, plasma or blood substitutes such as 3% Albumin or normal saline and then returned to the patient.
 This is typically performed in a continuous flow process such that the donor or patient has only a small percentage of their total blood volume in the machine at any given time.
-Apheresis is mostly commonly used for platelet donation.
-When apheresis is performed on patients it is called Therapeutic apheresis, where typically the goal is to remove substances in the plasma (plasmapheresis) and replace it with fresh donor plasma (plasma exchange) or 5% Albumin or normal saline.
-With some diseases states, the red cells need to be removed, and so a “red cell exchange” may be preformed where the patient’s red cells are replaced with fresh normal donor red cells.
+Apheresis is most commonly used for platelet donation.
+When apheresis is performed on patients, it is called Therapeutic apheresis, where typically the goal is to remove substances in the plasma (plasmapheresis) and replace it with fresh donor plasma (plasma exchange) or 3% Albumin or normal saline.
+With some disease states, the red cells need to be removed, and so a ‘red cell exchange’ may be performed where the patient’s red cells are replaced with fresh normal donor red cells.

 What Does Plasmapheresis Treat?